Yara Bou Rada: International career

 Bou Rada first represented Lebanon internationally at under-18 level at the 2018 WAFF U-18 Women's Championship in Lebanon, where they finished runners-up.
 She made her senior debut at the 2020 Olympic Qualifying Tournament in 2018, and was called up to the 2019 WAFF Women's Championship, finishing third.
+She was called up to the 2024 WAFF Women's Championship.

 Personal life

 In 2020, Bou Rada was majoring in economics.